amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 {:quote}
 > A cookie's scheme is null or a byte sequence.
 It is initially null.

-To simplify cookie-to-scheme matching, a new scheme matching concept will be introduced.
-This is necessary because initial WebSocket connections, in addition to HTTP and HTTPS, can also set and send cookies.
-To maintain WebSocket compatibility, scheme comparisons will look for "compatible schemes" rather than exact string matches.
-This will be achieved by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).

- A string A Scheme-Matches a string B if one of the following is true:
+ A string A Scheme-Matches a string B the following is true:

 1. A equals B
-2. A and B are both in [“http”, “ws”]
-3. A and B are both in [“https”, “wss”]

 Pre-existing cookies with unspecified "scheme" will have a null value.
 This value will cause the cookie to be treated with legacy behavior.